rationalpov/mentalModel/bayes-theorem.md

 [Example: German Tank Problem](https://www.amazon.com/Bayes-Theorem-Examples-Intuitive-Guide-ebook/dp/B01AZXQY1K/ref=sr_1_1?s=digital-text&ie=UTF8&qid=1474595628&sr=1-1&keywords=bayes+theorem+examples)

+> during World War II, when the Allies sought to estimate the number of tanks being produced by Germany.
+Purely mathematical estimates based on captured tanks’ serial numbers predicted that the Germans were producing 246 tanks every month, while estimates obtained by extensive (and highly risky) aerial reconnaissance suggested the figure was more like 1,400.
+After the war, German records revealed the true figure: 245.

 >In this problem you are trying to estimate how many tanks have been produced, based off of the serial numbers of captured tanks.
 Bayes theorem was used in World War 2 by the Allies to do exactly that, and ended up with results that were substantially lower for total number of tanks produced than conventional intelligence estimates (i.e. spies) were reporting.
 After the war, records indicated that the statistical estimates using Bayes Theorem were also substantially more correct.